artemy-ccrsky/EvilChromeExtensions/README.md

 EvilChromeExtensions is a collection of offensive Google Chrome extensions used to demonstrate:
 - ✅ Post-exploitation persistence in the browser
-- ✅ Credential/session theft (via cookies, forms, clipboard)
+- ✅ Credential/session theft (via cookies, keyloggers, clipboard stealer)
 - ✅ UI manipulation
 - ✅ Keylogging and exfiltration
 - ✅ Threat modeling of real-world malicious extensions